worksofgenius/icewall-randomizer-web/README.md

 * [Setup](#setup)

 ## General info
+Have you ever been stuck in an awkward conversation?

 This project features a simple button that generates one-liners to end a conversation.

 ## Technologies